Teen and Young Adult Life Coaching

 Want to feel better about school, a job, or relationships

-He coaches high school and college students struggling with academic, social, or emotional challenges, as well as those considering gap years, or are already in the midst of one.
-They are in need of change, growth, or inspiration, but don’t yet have the tools to achieve those things.
+Alan coaches high school and college students struggling with academic, social, or emotional challenges, as well as those considering gap years, or in the midst of one.

 What does a coaching session look like?